With an impassive mask, Kaidus bent down and grabbed the man’s neck.

 The multitude of reasons why he was there in the first place flooded him.
 Without hesitation, he strengthened his grip on the man’s throat.
 “GUU- UK- GUUAGH!!
 AAG!”
 A stifled scream came out along with a warm viscous liquid as his fingers dug deep into the man’s neck.

 Interrogating the other members of Tal’hrus earlier that day had not gone well either, and he was sick of their endless screams and having his time wasted.

 Even without the unsealing incantation, even without understanding how Tal’hrus was using the Nyzacus shards, his end goal for the organization remained the same.
 The other six masters were living on borrowed time, and they would eventually get their due.

 A crushing noise followed, and Zavon went limp, falling to the ground.
 Lifeless.

 Having crushed and tore out the man’s throat, he looked at the glowing ring on his finger.
-Anise was calling to him, but with bloodstained hands, he didn’t dare to answer.
+Anise was calling to him but with bloodstained hands, he did not dare answer.